Kenite hypothesis: Basic model

-The Kenite hypothesis rests on four bases: an interpretation of the biblical texts dealing with the Midianite connections of Moses, allusions in ancient poetic compositions to the original residence of Yahweh, Ancient Egyptian topographical texts from the 14th - 12th centuries BCE, and Cain as the eponymous ancestor of the Kenites.
+The Kenite hypothesis rests on four bases: an interpretation of the Book of Exodus dealing with the Midianite connections of Moses; allusions in ancient poetic compositions to the original residence of Yahweh; Ancient Egyptian topographical texts from the 14th - 12th centuries BCE; and the tradition that recognized Cain as the eponymous ancestor of the Kenites.

-Critical examination of the biblical narrative of Moses meeting Jethro and the events that unfolded thereafter comprise the first support of the Kenite theory.
-Moses, son of Levitical parents sojourns in the land of Midian, where he eventually marries the daughter of Jethro, described as a priest (perhaps the priest) of Midian.
-At a sacred spot, a "mountain of God", situated beyond the normal pasturage of the Midianites but apparently frequented by Midianites nonetheless, Moses received a revelation from a deity previously known to him only notionally, if at all, presumably a deity worshipped by Midianites considering the pre-existing sacrality of the mountain, whose name was revealed to be "Yahweh".
-Later on, after having led the Israelites out of Egyptian captivity, Moses returns to the sacred mountain, and Jethro comes to him, having heard about Yahweh's great feats.
-Jethro blesses the deity, proclaiming Him like no other.
+Moses's meeting Jethro and the events following comprise the first textual support of the Kenite theory.
+Moses, son of Levitical parents, sojourns in the land of Midian and marries the daughter of Jethro.
+The narrative states that Jethro is a priest—possibly the priest—of Midian.
+At the "mountain of God"—a place sacred to the Midianites which may be Mount Horeb—Moses received a revelation from a deity previously known to him only notionally, if at all.
+Given the pre-existing sacrality of the mountain, this was presumably a deity worshipped by Midianites.
+The deity revealed its name to Moses as "Yahweh".
+Later in the Exodus narrative Moses, returns to the sacred mountain in Midian, this time with the Israelites.
+Jethro tells Moses that he has heard about Yahweh's murderous feats in Egypt.
+Jethro blesses Yahweh, proclaiming him like no other.

-The passage in question can be interpreted two ways: with Jethro either acknowledging Yahweh as superior to his own (unmentioned) gods and converting to the Israelite religion on the spot, or celebrating the demonstration of Yahweh's might and reaffirming the implied Midianite faith to him.
-The general interpretation is the former; that Jethro, a non-Jew, recognized the true God in Yahweh, the God of Israel, and paid him homage.
-Proponents of the Kenite hypothesis, on the other hand, interpret the passage as the latter; that Jethro expresses to his proud joy that the God he and his people already worshipped, Yahweh, has proved himself mightier than all other gods.
-Thus, rather than Jethro's conversion to Yahwism, the passage actually shows the first incorporation of the Israelite leaders into the worship of Yahweh.
+The passage can be interpreted in two ways.
+Either Jethro acknowledges Yahweh as superior to his own unidentified gods, or Jethro reaffirms the Midianite devotion to Yahweh and celebrates Yahweh's might.
+The general interpretation is the former, that Jethro, a non-Jew, recognized the true god in Yahweh, the god of Israel, and paid him homage.
+Proponents of the Kenite hypothesis see the passage in light of the latter interpretation, that Jethro rejoices that the god he and his people already worshipped, i.e., Yahweh, has proved himself mightier than Egypt’s gods.
+Thus, according to the Kenite hypothesis, the passage shows the incorporation of the Israelite leaders into the worship of Yahweh rather than Jethro's endorsement of Moses's Yahwism.